Programie/KeyboardMapper/README.md

 Add your first entry by clicking the "Add shortcut" button in the toolbar or selecting it from the application menu.

-There are three possible actions available for each shortcut:
+There are four possible actions available for each shortcut:

+* Launch application: Select one of your installed applications to launch
 * Execute command: Execute the specified command (including all arguments which should be passed to it)
 * Open folder: Select any folder you would like to open in your default file explorer
 * Input text: Send any text to the currently active window (**not implemented yet!**)